Xonman/JubileeCrewstruder/README.md

 - Space for a CAN toolboard (not a Duet3 1LC)
 - Easy on the eyes

+## Known issues
+- The front plate is a torture test and almost always experiences some failed perimeters around the opening for the 5015.
+The bridge for the internal ducts are not square, requiring turning corners in mid air.
+- The wire channel for the hotend fan is too tight, and on the wrong par.
+Ideally it should be part of the front plate so precision placement isn't required during assembly.

 ## Parts list
 - 1x Dragon hotend (no groove-mount adapter)
 - 1x 2510 hotend fan (a Slice Engineering Mosquito hotend fan works well)